aces/Loris/raisinbread/README.md

 #### Getting the imaging files
-MCIN members can get access to the imaging files by putting in a request on redmine to mount the /data-raisin bread folder with the imaging files on their VM.
+MCIN members can get access to the imaging files by putting in a request on redmine to mount the `/data-raisinbread` directory with the imaging files on their VM.

 External users should email the loris-dev mailing list.